-Students in the mechanical option of the drafting and design technology program learn to translate the ideas, rough sketches, specifications and calculations of engineers into working drawings for production and assembly.
+Students in the Drafting and Design Technology, AAS - "Mechanical Drafting Design" program learn to translate the ideas, rough sketches, specifications and calculations of engineers into working drawings for production and assembly.

 Recent graduates of this program have accepted jobs with the following titles: drafter, detailer, drafting technician, drafting technician trainee and CADD first-level entry position.